 Your total daily energy expenditure is the sum of calories that your body will use, regardless if you eat consume enough food or not.
 That includes breathing, blood circulation, digestion, gastrointestinal motility, protein synthesis, enzyme production, and nutrient transportation.

-Your body have to spend calories on those processes every day.
+Your body has to spend calories on those processes every day.
 That’s the expense.

 Is Eating 1400 Calories A Day Safe?

 In general, eating 1400 calories a day is safe.
-Calorie restriction that maintains balanced nutrition improves insulin sensitivity, reduces fasting glucose and insulin concentration.
-However, long-term eating of 1400 calories per day can lower energy expenditure and cause weight loss plateau.
+Calorie restriction that maintains balanced nutrition improves insulin sensitivity and reduces fasting glucose and insulin concentration.
+However, long-term eating of 1400 calories per day can lower energy expenditure and cause a weight loss plateau.

-In other words, it all depends how much weight you got to lose and for how long you want to diet.
+In other words, it all depends on how much weight you have to lose and for how long you want to diet.